-While I’ve explored all over the New Forest I had yet to make it all the way through the National Park to Stanwell House hotel located in Lymington, right at the south-easterly corner of the New Forest where the Lymington River meets the Solent.
+While I’ve explored all over the New Forest, my visit to Stanwell House hotel was my first trip to Lymington, which is located right at the south-easterly corner of the New Forest where the Lymington River meets the Solent.

 A stay at Stanwell House hotel

-Thankfully I have now remedied this with my stay at the 29-bedroom Stanwell House hotel, which is right in the heart of Lymington.
+It was the perfect chance to explore Lymington, as the 29-bedroom Stanwell House hotel is right in the heart of town.
+[Note: Stanwell House hotel is currently closed for refurbishment so check the website for the reopening date].
 Even on a wet weekday in January, Lymington turned out to be a lively, bustling town with plenty of shops to browse in – both chains and independents – and a lovely cobbled area down by the quayside where yet more shops are to be found selling everything from scarves and earrings to pictures and touristy trinkets.

 After a long bout of retail therapy, there’s nothing quite like a cup of coffee or stiff drink to restore energy and it was here where Stanwell House hotel played its main role: its glass-topped conservatory was busy both mid-morning and afternoon with people laden down with bags and desperate for a restorative drink.